Managing Alpine Linux Based Container Images With Renovate

 datasourceTemplate

-property specifies the datasource type, which is docker
+property specifies the data source type, which is docker

 .

-versioning behavior, so we'll specify a
+versioning behavior, specify a

 versioningTemplate